noew/nurp6015fall15/README.md

 - Gelman & Hill 3.2, 3.4
 - [ Lander 16 ]

+Confidence intervals for regression coefficients (from the normal model vs. using simulation).
+Lurking variables.
+Causal vs. predictive interpretation of regression coefficients.
+Transformed variables and interpretation of coefficients.
+Lab: Regression modeling and formula ~ notation in R.

 #### Week 8: Interactions and predictions.

 - Diez et al. 5, 6.1
 - Gelman & Hill 3, 4
 - [ Lander 16 ]

+Varying effects are the norm.
+More on the ~ notation in R. Generating predictions from our models.
+Predictive vs. inferential uncertainty.
+Plotting models and the fitted data using GGPlot.
+Lab: Sharing files via Github (push, pull, merge)

 #### Week 9: Testing assumptions.
 Residual diagnostics and model comparison.